 The question really is, why haven’t we all started implementing them yet?

 Restorative practices lead to real healing and change in individuals and a community.
-Learn more with our Ready to Run PD Restorative Practices series and begin your own transformation.
+Learn more with our Learning Labs Restorative Practices series and begin your own transformation.